r-Techsupport/hyde/README.md

 Run `build.sh` to build the front and and backend.
 The output will be assembled into `./target`, run `rts-cms` to start the binary.

 ## Running
 The executable requires a few environment variables be set, see `default.env` for a full list.
-You may set them on the system or copy `default.env` to `.env` and customize as needed.
+You may set them on the system or copy `default.env` to `.env` and place it in a folder named `cms-data/` and customize as needed.
+This directory is used to store configs, the sqlite database, and the Github App private key.

 ## Testing
 TODO